stimulsoft/Dashboards.JS/README.md

 npm install stimulsoft-dashboards-js
 ```

-# How to load and save the dashboard
+# How to load and save a dashboard
 Create index.js file in the folder, and add the required code:
 ```js
 // Stimulsoft dashboards module loading